3DCoded/Happy-Hare/MMU-Calibration.md

 > (i) ERCF v1.1 users need to pay particular attention to letter suffixes after the version number in `mmu_parameters.cfg`<br>
 > (ii) ERCF v1.1 users that are using a bypass block modification also need to specify the position of that block with `BYPASS_BLOCK=` (see command reference) to indicate which bearing block contains the bypass.

+#### For Selector designs with no deterministic hard stop at limit at travel (Tradrack) OR as alternative option for ERCFv2
+The automated method above will work for Tradrack but unless the gates/lanes are tight together the calibration of higher number gates may drift.
+To address that a better method that can be used with Tradrack or any MMU design with equally spaced gates (e.g. ERCF v2) is as follows:
+ - MMU_MOTORS_OFF
+ - Use a piece of filament to align gate 0; remove filament
+ - `MMU_CALIBRATE_SELECTOR GATE=0`
+ - MMU_MOTORS_OFF
+ - Use a pieve of filament to align the last gate; remove filament
+ - `MMU_CALIBRATE_SELECTOR GATE=n` (where n is the last gate number, remember we are 0 based) This will automatically set the offset of all intermediate gates distributing any build variance

+#### Individual gate calibration
-Although it should not be necessary, there are options to update a single position if you would like to or run into problems.
+Although it should not be necessary, there is an option update a single position if you would like to tune or run into problems.
 See the command reference for more detailed information on options, but basically you turn MMU motors off, line up the desired gate with the selector and run:

-  > MMU_CALIBRATE_SELECTOR GATE=...
+  > MMU_CALIBRATE_SELECTOR SINGLE=1 GATE=...

+Strictly speaking `SINGLE=1` is only required if calibrating just your final gate to avoid automatic extrapolation.

 **Validation:** At the end of this step you should be able to select any tool/gate on your MMU.
 For instance, try running `MMU_HOME TOOL=3` to re-home and select tool/gate #3.

 <br>

 ### ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Step 2.
 Calibrate your servo
+**ONLY APPLICABLE TO MMU's WITH LINEAR SLECTOR: ERCF, Tradrack**<br>
 Happy Hare sets up theoretically good servo postions during installation, however they really should be calibrated.
 Most MMU's require precise servo movement.
 To do that you need to run through this process similar to this to update and record the angle for the three symbolic positions.
 Be sure to consult you MMU documentation.

 ```yml